AdamIzdebski/hpc-best-practices/README.md

 Have fun :)

-### How to run your script?
+### Running your script

 You can run the exemplary script with
 ```
 sbatch job.slurm
 ```

 Running the job will create `output-torch-test.txt` file, which recognizes what is the latest version of the CUDA driver compatible with your GPU and verifies torch installation.
 You are welcome :)

 To monitor the queue run
 ```